Fellowship Award Writing Course | UC Davis Comprehensive Cancer Center

-The F Award Writing Workshop is a hands-on workshop for pre- and postdoctoral scholars wanting to apply to the National Institutes of Health (NIH) for an individual National Research Service Award (NRSA).
+The Fellowship Award Writing course is a hands-on experience for pre- and postdoctoral scholars wanting to apply to the National Institutes of Health (NIH) for an individual National Research Service Award (NRSA).
+Course details will be posted in late 2025 and offered in Winter and Spring 2026

 Why Get an F?